etendosoftware/docs/compiled_docs.md

 !!! info
     It is important to clarify that this is a first version subject to improvements.
 Maybe the tool is not able to recognize all the images or pdfs that are presented to it.
-    The Tool in general returns the information in json format, but the information in the JSON may not reach the user directly, since Copilot can reinterpret the information summarizing it.
+    In general, the Tool returns the information in JSON format, but the information in the JSON may not reach the user directly, since Copilot can reinterpret the information summarizing it.
 It is recommended to either specify the result you expect well or ask it to show you the complete JSON.

 ##### Requesting text recognition from an image/pdf

 After the configuration, you can upload an image or pdf to the chat and the tool will recognize the text:

 1. Open Copilot button and open a chat with the OpenAI Assistant.
-2. Upload a image or pdf to the chat.
+2. Upload an image or pdf to the chat.
 If you specify the information you want to extract from the image, the tool will return the information in the chat.
 3. The tool will recognize the text and return it in the chat.